0fie/Maika/README.md

 ## TODO

-1. Resolve the "Your GStreamer installation is missing a plug-in." err in Nautilus.
-2. Add option to generate GTK theme from colorscheme!
+1. Add option to generate GTK theme from colorscheme!
-3. Declare Starship's settings properly.
+2. Declare Starship's settings properly.
-4. Create a derivation for Bibata-Modern-Ice-Plus-Papirus-Dark-Pink, which includes cursors, folder icons, and more!
+3. Create a derivation for Bibata-Modern-Ice-Plus-Papirus-Dark-Pink, which includes cursors, folder icons, and more!
-5. Setup Impermanace.
+4. Setup Impermanace.
-6. Switch to AGS.
+5. Switch to AGS.
-7. Rice GRUB, Plymouth & SDDM.
+6. Rice GRUB, Plymouth & SDDM.